NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Everything else about your simulation is the same: you can still get the fields at any point, the output file still covers the whole ring, and the harminv outputs are exactly the same.
 Internally, however, Meep is only doing computations with half of the structure, and the simulation is around twice as fast.

 In general, the symmetry of the sources may require some phase.
 For example, if our source was in the $y$ direction instead of the $z$ direction, then the source would be *odd* under mirror flips through the $x$ axis.
 We would specify this by `mp.Mirror(mp.Y, phase=-1)`.
-See [User Interface](../Python_User_Interface.md#symmetry) for more symmetry possibilities.
+See [User Interface/Symmetry](../Python_User_Interface.md#symmetry) for more symmetry possibilities.

 In this case, we actually have a lot more symmetry that we could potentially exploit, if we are willing to restrict the symmetry of our source/fields to a particular angular momentum (i.e. angular dependence $e^{im\phi}$).
-See also [Tutorial/Ring Resonator in Cylindrical Coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md) for how to solve for modes of this cylindrical geometry much more efficiently.
+See also [Tutorial/Cylindrical Coordinates/Modes of a Ring Resonator](Cylindrical_Coordinates.md#modes-of-a-ring-resonator) for how to solve for modes of this cylindrical geometry much more efficiently.

 Visualizing 3d Structures
 -------------------------